effectivecore/core/readme.md

 combinatorial transpositions.

-Has a built-in parser and class loader PSR-0, thanks to which, to add a new library (a set of classes), it's enough to place the files containing them on a web server and reset the cache, after which they become available from anywhere in the system.
+Has a built-in parser and class loader PSR-0, thanks to which, to add a new library (a set of classes), it is enough to place the files containing them on a web server and reset the cache, after which they become available from anywhere in the system.
 The system includes a page with a UML diagram of all classes and a link